 - Fish oils aid against inflammation and promote a shiny coat

 Cat treats can be expensive, especially if you’re stocking up for a multi-feline family.
 Looking for treats that balance value with quality is a savvy move, and many treat value packs offer excellent value.
 When buying treats in bulk, watch for options that offer multiple smaller packs of treats rather than one giant bag of treats.
 With multiple packs, you open them only when you’re ready to use one, keeping the treats fresh.
 A larger single pack of treats may go bad or stale before you use them all up.

-The Temptations Classic Crunchy and Soft Treats Variety Pack is a winning choice because it includes four 3-ounce packs.
+is a winning choice because it includes four 3-ounce packs.
 Your cat will enjoy seafood medley, tasty chicken, creamy dairy, and tempting tuna flavors, so there’s plenty of variety to keep him intrigued.
 Each treat is just two calories, making them ideal for training.

 Why we like it:

 Training your cat can be good for his mental health, but the right treats can boost your cat’s dental health, too.
 Many treats are designed with crunchy exterior textures to help scrape food off your cat’s teeth.
 Feeding one of these treats offers multiple benefits while you train.